 Through my experiences, I hope to help parents and families create their own parent plan based on their individual family’s needs and personalities.
 My book, called “My Parent Plan” , will help you learn to apply project management concepts for parenting, the toughest but best project you will ever have!

-My Parent Plan by Beth Blecherman is available now (soft cover) on Amazon.
-The Kindle and updated version will be out by May 2013 when I will be the the NYC Book Fair.
+My Parent Plan by Beth Blecherman is available now!
 Do you have any parent “project plan” tips or challenges to share?
 What online sites do you use as resources for information?
 Please share so I can add them to the online resource section I am developing.

 Congratulations!!
 Looking forward to seeing it on Kindle.